 Clinical overview.
 A. Distributions of final body weight in the diversity outbred mice.
 Sex is indicated by color.
 The average B6 male and female adult weights at 24 weeks of age are indicated by blue and green bars on the x-axis.
 B. The distribution of final fasting glucose across the population split by sex.
 Normal, pre-diabetic, and diabetic fasting glucose levels for mice are shown by colored bars along the x-axis.
 C. Males had higher fasting blood glucose on average than females.
 D. The relationship between food consumption and body weight for both sexes.
 E. Relationship between body weight and fasting glucose for both sexes.
 F. Heritability estimates for each physiological trait.
 Bars show standard error of the estimate.
 G. Correlation structure between pairs of physiological traits.

-The trait correlations (Fig. 1G) shows that most of the metabolic trait pairs were weakly correlated indicating complex relationships among the measured traits.
+The trait correlations (Fig. 1G) showed that most of the metabolic trait pairs were only modestly correlated indicating complex relationships among the measured traits.
 This low level of redundancy suggests a broad sampling of multiple heritable aspects of metabolic disease including overall body weight, glucose homeostasis, pancreatic composition and liver function.

 Distal Heritability Correlated with Phenotype Relevance

-We performed eQTL analysis using R/qtl225 (Methods) and identified both local and distal eQTLs for transcripts in each of the four tissues (Supp.
+To comprehensively assess the genetic control of gene expression in metabolic disease we assayed adipose, islet, liver, and skeletal muscle gene expression in our DO cohort. we performed eQTL analysis using R/qtl225 (Methods) and identified both local and distal eQTLs for transcripts in each of the four tissues (Supp.
 Fig 1).
 Significant local eQTLs far outnumbered distal eQTLs (Supp.
 Fig. 1F) and tended to be shared across tissues (Supp.
 Fig. 1G) whereas the few significant distal eQTLs we identified tended to be tissue-specific (Supp.
 Fig. 1H)

 We calculated the heritability of each transcript in terms of local and distal genetic factors (Methods).
 Overall, local and distal genetic factors contributed approximately equally to transcript abundance.
 In all tissues, both local and distal factors explained between 8 and 18% of the variance in the median transcript (Fig 2A).